outde-xyz/website/content/Tutorials/latex_petpeeves.md

 ```

 This way, you can change the definition of the macro to fit the layout of your paper.
-This separation of code and output is exactly what makes LaTeX so powerful, so make plenty of use of it!
+This separation of code and output is exactly what makes LaTeX so powerful, so make generous use of it!
 In fact, why don't you just use the following macro for your labeled bracketing:

 ```latex